colinmeinke/points/README.md

 A shape is an array of 2 or more point objects.

+A line should be drawn between each point in a shape.

+Adding a `moveTo` property to a point indicates that a line should *not* be drawn to that point from the previous.

+The first point in a shape must include the `moveTo` property.

 ### Point types

 Each point is somewhere on an `x`, `y` plane.
 Therefore, at